Leadership Thought #246 – Winning The Games You Should Win

 When you are competing for anything, you should be mindful of what winning means.

 I know that sports analogies pertaining to business don’t work for everyone, but they can still be instructive.
 One of the major characteristics of a high-caliber team is their consistency in winning the games they SHOULD win, not just the games they NEED to win.
 Of course, it matters that a group of individuals can perform when their collective “backs are against the wall.”
-It is also commendable when an organization can step up its game and play to the caliber of its opponents.
+It’s also commendable when an organization can step up its game and play to the caliber of its opponents.
 However, winning shouldn’t be viewed as an event that is driven by circumstance but instead as a habit developed through steadiness of effort and a positive mindset.